telerik/winforms-docs/gridview/exporting-data/export-to-html.md

 {{endregion}}

 The third option is to set the column widths to be auto calculated depending on the content of the cells in the column.
-For this option you can use the
+For this option you can use the __AutoSizeColumns__ property.

-          __AutoSizeColumns__ property.
-        #_[C#] Setting AutoSizeColumns_
+#### Setting AutoSizeColumns

 {{source=..\SamplesCS\GridView\ExportingData\ExportToHTML1.cs region=settingAutoSizeColumns}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportToHTML1.vb region=settingAutoSizeColumns}}